 The Foundation maintains a 401(k) defined contribution retirement plan that covers substantially all full-time employees who meet certain eligibility requirements.
 The Foundation will match \$1 for each dollar deferred up to the first 3% of pay and \$0.50 on the dollar for the next 2% of pay.
 The maximum matching contribution is 4% of compensation per year.
 Participants are fully vested in their own deferrals and the employer matching contributions.
-The Foundation's contribution to the plan was \$33,250 for the year ended December 31, 2019.
+The Foundation's contribution to the plan was \$18,178 and \$33,250 for the years ended December 31, 2020 and 2019, respectively.